 Blood thinners such as Pradaxa and Xarelto are a type of prescription medication taken to prevent and/or dissolve blood clots that have formed in the body.
 Because these clots can block blood flow to essential organs including the heart, lungs, and brain, they can do serious damage if left untreated.

-Some of the severe health problems that can occur include strokes, heart attacks, and embolisms.
+Some of the severe health problems that can occur include strokes, heart attacks, DVT and PE.
 Patients who have recently had knee replacement surgery, or have been diagnosed with an arrhythmia like atrial fibrillation, are often prescribed anticoagulants to lower the risk of blood clots forming and causing the more severe health issues mentioned above.

 With these aspects in mind, avoid the following five things when taking blood thinners.

 Specifically for individuals taking the blood thinner warfarin (Coumadin), vitamin K-rich foods like spinach, brussels sprouts, kale and even green tea can counteract the drug’s effectiveness.